Why Your Vet Practice Needs a Network Checkup

 Why Upgrade to Managed WiFi?

 By upgrading to a managed system (like Ubiquiti UniFi, see our Managed IT Support), you gain more than just security.
 You get Roaming.
 In a typical practice with thick walls and lead-lined X-ray rooms, signals drop as you walk around.
-With a managed system, your laptop seamlessly hops from one access point to the next as you move from consult room to theatre, without dropping the connection to your PMS.
+With a managed system, your laptop automatically hops from one access point to the next as you move from consult room to theatre, without dropping the connection to your PMS.

 Key Takeaway: Don't treat your practice network like a home network.
 Segment your traffic, secure your data, and keep your waiting clients happy without compromising clinical safety.
 Contact us about Strategic Projects for a WiFi survey.